What is a granny charger? Granny electric car charging explained

 Granny chargers are a practical backup for EV owners, ensuring they can recharge their vehicles, even without home or public charging points, whenever and wherever they are.
 But while it may seem like granny EV chargers offer more flexibility, granny chargers are meant for occasional use and as a backup charging solution – not as a full-time everyday charger.
 For faster, more efficient and safer charging sessions, dedicated home charging units or public fast-charging stations are the preferred options.

-You can find out why charging your electric car with a granny charger and 3 pin socket is not the best solution in detail in our blog.
+Learn in detail why charging your electric car with a granny charger and 3 pin socket is not the best solution.

 What is the best granny charger?